 Doctor of Philosophy in Music Theory (through University Graduate School)

-Applicants for the Ph.D. in music theory must have received a master's degree in music theory or musicology or the demonstrated equivalent.
+A master's degree in music theory or musicology or the demonstrated equivalent.
 Students with outstanding credentials may apply directly from a bachelor's degree.
-Students are required to demonstrate competency in all areas required of the M.M. music theory major at Indiana University, and may be exempted from certain courses on the recommendation of the department.
+For additional information, see "Admission Requirements" in the Graduate Division section of this bulletin.